 The COVID-19 outbreak in the United State and specifically in New Jersey has caused disruption of the County's normal financial operations with the Division of Temporary Assistance and Social Services office closed to the public and minimal staff working on site.
-Though the impact on the County's operations cannot be reasonably estimated at this date, it is likely that there will be an impact on fees collected in the Division of Temporary Assistance and Social Services office.
+Though the impact on the County's operations cannot be reasonably estimated at this date, it is likely that the decreases in fees collected in the Division of Temporary Assistance and Social Services office will continue to be significantly impacted through at least mid-year 2021.